-Despite the challenges encountered, the MIDI Group remains steadfast in its commitment to delivering a successful and unique development on Manoel Island.
-This vision extends beyond mere construction; it encompasses a holistic approach that embraces the local community, enhances shareholder value, preserves historical heritage, and considers the interests of all stakeholders involved.
+Despite the challenges encountered, the Company remains committed to delivering a successful and unique development on Manoel Island.
+This vision extends beyond mere property development; it encompasses a holistic approach that embraces the local community, enhances shareholder value, preserves historical heritage, and considers the interests of all stakeholders involved.